-The Parthenon itself, independently of its decorative sculpture, is so exquisite a model of Doric architecture, that Lord Elgin conceived it to be of the highest importance to the arts, to secure original specimens of each member of the edifice.
-These consist of a capital; assizes of the columns themselves, to shew the exact form of the curve used in channelling; a Triglyph, and motules from the cornice, and even some of the marble tiles with which the ambulatory was roofed: so that, not only the sculptor may be gratified by studying every specimen of his art, from colossal statues down to bas-reliefs, executed in the golden age of Pericles; by Phidias himself, and under his immediate direction; but the practical architect may examine into every detail of the building, even to the mode of uniting the tambours of the columns, without the aid of mortar, so as to make the shafts look like single blocks to the most scrutinizing eye.
+The Parthenon itself, independently of its decorative sculpture, is so exquisite a model of Doric architecture, that Lord Elgin conceived it to be of the highest importance to the arts, to secure original specimens of each member of that edifice.
+These consist of a capital; assizes of the columns themselves, to shew the exact form of the curve used in channelling; a Triglyph, and motules from the cornice, and even some of the marble tiles with which the ambulatory was roofed: so that, not only the sculptor may be gratified by studying every specimen of his art, from the colossal statue to the basso-relievo, executed in the golden age of Pericles, by Phidias himself, or under his immediate direction; but the practical architect may examine into every detail of the building, even to the mode of uniting the tambours of the columns, without the aid of mortar, so as to give to the shafts the appearance of single blocks.

-The same works were executed on the Temple of Theseus; but as the walls, and columns, and sculpture, are in their original position, not a morsel of sculpture has been displaced, nor the minutest fragment of any kind taken from the building itself.
+Equal attention has been paid to the Temple of Theseus; but as the walls, and columns, and sculpture of this monument, are in their original position, no part of the sculpture has been displaced, nor the minutest fragment of any kind separated from the building.
 The metopes in mezzo-relievo, containing a mixture of the labours of Hercules and Theseus, have been modelled and drawn, as well as the frize representing the battle between the Centaurs and Lapithae, some incidents of the battle of Marathon, and some mythological subjects.
-The temple itself is very inferior in size and decorative sculpture to the Parthenon; having been raised by Cimon, the son of Miltiades, before Pericles had given his countrymen a taste for such magnificence and expense; as he displayed on the edifices of the Acropolis.
+The temple itself is very inferior in size and decorative sculpture to the Parthenon; having been built by Cimon, the son of Miltiades, before Pericles had given his countrymen a taste for such magnificence and expense, as he displayed on the edifices of the Acropolis.